 In 1988, Cole was on vacation with his significant other (S.O.) when he was rushed to the hospital for a ruptured brain aneurysm.
 He was lucky to survive, but unfortunately, the stroke caused permanent brain damage.
 He spent the next several months in physical, occupational, and speech therapy.

 After completing his rehabilitation therapy, Cole returned to their everyday life, which included going to work and raising three children.
-Unfortunately, he continued to struggle with the long-term effects of her brain injury.
+Unfortunately, he continued to struggle with the long-term effects of his brain injury.
 He was easily overwhelmed at work and frequently changed jobs.
 He applied for disability benefits, but his claim was denied.
 His frustrations eventually led to depression and alcoholism.

 “I drank before my brain injury, but my drinking really escalated five years ago as a result of my depression,” Cole said.